At a glance: my top 9 tips for visiting Etosha National Park, Namibia

 Don't forget to have a good rest after an adventurous day!

-Why not stay inside Etosha?
-Honestly, it’s not worth the hassle—the service provided by park employees can be a real pain in the elephant’s trunk.
 Sure, the rooms can look luxurious in the pics, but they charge over USD 1000 per night, and let's face it, the reality will almost certainly not be as great as they want you to believe.

 Ijaba Lodge at Buschfeld is the best accommodation outside of Etosha NP

-We were incredibly happy with our stay there.
+I highly recommend the privately run Ijaba Lodge at Buschfeld.
+I was incredibly happy with my stay there.
 The staff was so friendly, and the food in the restaurant was delicious, even if—after two weeks in Namibia—I was getting sick of game steaks.
 The rooms were huge and nicely decorated.
+Bonus: the outdoor swimming pool.

 The only downside is that it's about an hour's drive from Etosha NP, but let's be real, in Namibia, an hour is basically next door.
 Read all about driving in Namibia (spoiler: you’ll hate yourself if you get a sedan).